 To seekers, one and all,

-In our Benedictine community, during these Lenten days, we carve out even more time for quiet, for reflection, for spiritual refreshment and formation.
-At each Lenten vigil, on Saturday evenings, we celebrate the journey to the Paschal mystery and open ourselves to transformation, to the new that Easter may bring, to the Light.
-And so, we invite you to the same -- using Sister Joan's reflection book, Journey into Light, we invite you to join us in this online shared reflection.
+Advent, the beginning of the liturgical year, can be the beginning of so much more if we embrace it fully.
+In our Benedictine community, we carve out even more time for quiet, for reflection, for spiritual refreshment and formation.
+At each Advent vigil, on Saturday evenings, we celebrate the mystery of waiting and coming, of listening and transformation.
+And so, we invite you to the same this Advent -- using Sister Joan's reflection book, Sparks of Advent Light, we invite you to join us in this online shared reflection.

 Before we begin, I would ask each individual who is choosing to be part of this discussion to review the guidelines listed in the next post.
 They will allow the discussion to flow more easily and will encourage more individuals to take part and stay with the discussion.
 I thank you in advance for your faithfulness to these simple guidelines.

 To begin our Advent journey together, I invite you to reflect today on this excerpt from Joan's book, The Liturgical Year, as you set the tone and atmosphere for your own Advent journey.
 May it be blessed and holy and worth the time you take for becoming more.

 Advent is about learning to wait.

 Waiting hones our insights.
 It gives us the time and space, the perspective and patience that enable us to discriminate between the good, the better and the best.
 It is so simple to go through life blind ot the wealth of its parts, swallowing life whole, oblivious to its punctuation points.Then we fail to call ourselves to the small, daily demands of compassion or choice, trust or effort.
 If we do not learn to wait, we can allow ourselves to assume that one thing really is as good for us as another.
 Then we forget that life is about more than this life.
 We race over the top of it, satiating ourselves with the obvious, unmindful of its depths.
 We become stale of soul.
 We fail to grow spiritually,